 The adoption of digital platforms to browse, transact and offer feedback by consumers has exponentially increased.

-Brands have realised that going digital is no longer just an option.
-According to a survey conducted by IBM, 59% of respondents admitted that digital transformation has accelerated in their organisations.
+Brands have realized that going digital is no longer just an option.
+According to a survey conducted by IBM, 59% of respondents admitted that digital transformation has accelerated in their organizations.
 Recently, Etsy partnered with creative visualization studio The Boundary to develop a virtual house they call The Etsy House that helps customers with a virtual walkthrough enabled by AR to explore curated items from their marketplace displayed in a 360-degree tour.

-In fact, organisations have no choice but to adopt a digital-first approach.
+Organizations have no choice but to adopt a digital-first approach.

 Such an approach would include